makmary/alignment-experiments/README.md

 This directory contains scripts needed to run PixSfM experiments for Sk3D or custom data.

-With `pixsfm`, you can:

-- reconstruct and refine a scene using hloc, from scratch or with given camera poses
-- localize and refine new query images using hloc and PixSfM
-- run the featuremetric keypoint or feature-reference bundle adjustments on a COLMAP database or 3D model

 ### Report
 You can read a report about results [here](https://docs.google.com/document/d/1Cv0MAno0lxjvyMcI2BiIOtPkgvDE5eKsuz-4B2ji0t8/edit?usp=sharing).